New BBG/Gallup Research: Nigeria Media Use 2012, August 16

 - William Bell, Research Director, International Broadcasting Bureau

-The event will include a presentation of the key findings from the study, as well as a methodological overview and a review of historical media trends in Nigeria.
+The event included a presentation of the key findings from the study, as well as a methodological overview and a review of historical media trends in Nigeria.

 Date: Thursday, August 16, 2012

 901 F Street, NW

 *Please note the entrance to The Gallup Building is on 9th Street.

 Digital Media Gap Shrinking, Popularity of Radio Undiminished

 Mobile phone use across Nigeria has increased dramatically, and the media gap between Hausa speakers and others has narrowed.

 Read the Research Brief